Membrizard/PyVaporation/README.md

 Or, given that the diffusion curve set of a non-ideal process is measured one can model the non-ideal process in isothermal or non-isothermal (adiabatic) mode.
 Non-isothermal modelling for both type of processes supports self-cooling mode, or temperature program mode.

+The comprehensive review of the theoretical background, applicability and code-examples may be found in the sources indicated in
+CITATION.cff

 # Following mixtures are Currently built in the solution:
 (Current version supports only binary mixtures)